nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>store</b></td>
-        <td>Passed items for rendering are also stored and synchronized along the virtual dom.
-You can re-render the full state at any time, without passing the item data.<br><b>Notice:</b> When passing an external reference of an existing Array-like object to the field "store" the store will perform all modifications directly to this reference (<a href="#extern">read more about "Extern Storage"</a>).</td>
+        <td>Passed data for rendering are also stored and synchronized along the virtual dom.
+You can re-render the full state at any time, without passing the data.<br><b>Notice:</b> When passing an external reference of an existing Array-like object to the field "store" the store will perform all modifications directly to this reference (<a href="#extern">read more about "Extern Storage"</a>).</td>
         <td>false</td>
     </tr>
     <tr></tr>
     <tr>
         <td><b>loose</b></td>
-        <td>When storage is enabled this flag removes also item data whenever a corresponding dom element was removed. <!--When set to true you cannot use paged rendering.--></td>
+        <td>When storage is enabled this flag removes also data whenever a corresponding dom element was removed. <!--When set to true you cannot use paged rendering.--></td>
         <td>false</td>
     </tr>
     <tr></tr>